Read Our Hotel & Resort Case Studies

 Focus on Guest Satisfaction & Competitive Set

 Since the conversion to an independent property, Kokua has successfully implemented various initiatives to elevate guests’ experiences.
-Since the hotel opened, the on-property team was encouraged to word hard to ensure our guest survey scores reflected the efforts to fix the issues that existed in the hotel.
+Since the hotel opened, the on-property team was encouraged to work hard to ensure our guest survey scores reflected the efforts to fix the issues that existed in the hotel.
 Within a month of opening, TripAdvisor changed the Axiom Hotel from a 4 star to a 4½ star hotel due to the exceptional surveys received, and continue to receive, despite the issues previously mentioned.
 The Axiom is now the lead in the competitive set on TripAdvisor in percentage of total reviews—Excellent at 70.5%, with the closest competition being the Zetta at 55.3%.

 In order to achieve a higher number of reviews posted, the team collaborated to shift procedures to put the following in place: TripAdvisor solicitation cards given at the Front Desk at checkout, TripAdvisor solicitation cards given by servers at The Turn Café, express checkout email contains link to complete a TripAdvisor Review for the hotel, in-room televisions have an option for TripAdvisor requesting reviews, and all hotel email signatures include a TripAdvisor review solicitation link.
 Hotel G and the Axiom are the only properties in the competitive set with a 5 for location.